confluentinc/examples/security/secret-protection/docs/secret-protection.rst

    .. note::

-       The location shouldn't be where the Confluent Platform services run.
+       The location shouldn't be where the |cp| services run.

    The secrets file will contain encrypted secrets for the master encryption key, data encryption key, and configuration parameters, along with their